EAWF/BTC-Toolbox/Algorithm_Psuedocode.md

   - Encode
   - Decode
 * RIPEMD160
-## Derivation Phases:
+# Derivation Phases:
+## Extract Change level public key from account-level extended pubic key
+1. Export Account-Level Extended Public Key from the HD wallet.
-   - Obtain raw data contained in the Exported Account-Level Extended Public Key
+2. Decode the Account-Level Extended Public Key with Base58 function
-   -
+   - Output will be binary.
+3. Convert output from step 2 from binary to a big-endian hexadecimal string
+4.